coveo/source.coveo.com/_posts/2014-11-04-optimizing-web-app-build-process.md

 Templates are now in `target/package/templates/templates.js` and accessible with `window.CoveoTemplates.templateName(data)`.

 ###Gzip https://github.com/jstuckey/gulp-gzip
 As you may know, the Cloud Admin Web application is hosted on AWS S3.
-Since S3 is for static file serving and dosen't allow *on-the-fly* compression, we need to gzip files before uploading them to S3.
+Since S3 is for static file serving and doesn't allow *on-the-fly* compression, we need to gzip files before uploading them to S3.
 With gulp-gzip we simply pipe gzip() into our task’s stream and we have a compressed gzipped file.

 {% highlight javascript %}
     var gulp = require('gulp');